Intraventricular Hemorrhage of Infancy

 In most cases, the bleeding gradually stops.
 Treatment options include:

-- Monitoring your baby’s condition to manage any complications.
+- Monitoring the baby’s condition to manage any complications.

 - Treating any other medical conditions associated with the bleeding.